How to Beat the Netflix VPN Ban

 All this ultimately results in the creation of separate Netflix libraries for separate regions.

 Naturally, the customer gets the raw end of the deal, being restricted only to the local libraries.

 But how does Netflix recognize which location I’m logging in from?

 To understand that, we have to get under the hood of things and take a sneak peek at the technicalities.

-Unveiling the Netflix VPN Ban’s Secret – It’s All About IPs (Mostly)
+How to Use a VPN with Netflix – It’s All About IPs (Mostly)

 To cut a long story short, every user on the internet is identified by their IP, a string of digits that uniquely separates every connection to the internet.